 Ephesians 6:10 TPT reveals, “Now my beloved ones, I have saved these most important truths for last: Be supernaturally infused with strength through your life-union with the Lord Jesus.
 Stand victorious with the force of his explosive power flowing in and through you.”

 2 Corinthians 4:6 TPT reveals, “For God, who said, ‘Let brilliant light shine out of darkness,’ is the one who has cascaded his light into us—the brilliant dawning light of the glorious knowledge of God as we gaze into the face of Jesus Christ.”

 March 10, the beginning of Daylight Saving Time this year, is a great time to remind us of these truths.

-Consider these metaphors for Daylight Savin Time, a kind of first fruit shift, remembering ten (Eph.
+Consider these metaphors for Daylight Saving Time, a kind of first fruit shift, remembering ten (Eph.
 10, Jo.
 10:10, March 10) as the Biblical number for restoration.
-(I believe this year can prove out in double-portion victory!):
+(I believe this year can prove out double-portion victory!):